Stephen P. Haggerty, MD, FACS

 Minimally Invasive Surgery, Bariatric Surgery

 University of Toronto

 Dr. Todd Penner is a minimally invasive surgeon with a broad surgical practice including bariatric surgery.
-He has been surgical director for the peritoneal dialysis unit of University Health Network in Toronto for 8 years.
+He is the surgical director for the peritoneal dialysis unit of University Health Network in Toronto.
 He completed his general surgery residency at the University of Toronto with a fellowship in minimally invasive surgery.
 He is currently on faculty at University of Toronto and has a busy teaching practice including undergraduate students, residents, fellows and practicing surgeons.
 Todd mentors surgeons across Canada with regard to surgical techniques for peritoneal dialysis.
 Todd is American Board Certified with fellowships in the American College of Surgeons and the Royal College of Physicians and Surgeons of Canada.

 Sean Armstrong, MD